modelscope/FunASR/README.md

 text = rich_transcription_postprocess(res[0]["text"])
 print(text)
 ```
-Parameter Descriptions:
+Parameter Description:
-- `model_dir`: The name of the model, or the model's path on the local disk.
+- `model_dir`: The name of the model, or the path to the model on the local disk.
-- `trust_remote_code`:
-  - When set to `True`, this indicates that the model's code implementation should be loaded from the location specified by `remote_code`, which points to the exact code for the model (for example, `model.py` in the current directory).
-It supports absolute paths, relative paths, and network URLs.
-  - When set to `False`, this signifies that the model's code implementation is the integrated version within [FunASR](https://github.com/modelscope/FunASR).
-In this case, any modifications to `model.py` in the current directory will not take effect because the version loaded is the internal one from FunASR.
-For the model code, [click here to view](https://github.com/modelscope/FunASR/tree/main/funasr/models/sense_voice).
+- `vad_model`: This indicates the activation of VAD (Voice Activity Detection).
+The purpose of VAD is to split long audio into shorter clips.
+In this case, the inference time includes both VAD and SenseVoice total consumption, and represents the end-to-end latency.
+If you wish to test the SenseVoice model's inference time separately, the VAD model can be disabled.
-- `max_single_segment_time`: The maximum length of audio segments that the `vad_model` can cut, measured in milliseconds (ms).
+- `vad_kwargs`: Specifies the configurations for the VAD model. `max_single_segment_time`: denotes the maximum duration for audio segmentation by the `vad_model`, with the unit being milliseconds (ms).
-- `use_itn`: Indicates whether the output should include punctuation and inverse text normalization.
+- `use_itn`: Whether the output result includes punctuation and inverse text normalization.
-- `batch_size_s`: Represents a dynamic batch size where the total duration of the audio in the batch is measured in seconds (s).
+- `batch_size_s`: Indicates the use of dynamic batching, where the total duration of audio in the batch is measured in seconds (s).
-- `merge_vad`: Whether to concatenate short audio fragments cut by the vad model, with the merged length being `merge_length_s`, measured in seconds (s).
+- `merge_vad`: Whether to merge short audio fragments segmented by the VAD model, with the merged length being `merge_length_s`, in seconds (s).

 #### Paraformer
 ```python